Variational Graph Generator for Multi-View Graph Clustering: Related Works

 \subsection{Graph Neural Networks for Multi-View Graph Clustering}

-\citet{Ren2022DeepCA} reviewed some methods for deep multi-view clustering, such as dual self-paced multi-view clustering~\cite{HUANG2021184}, self-supervised discriminative feature learning for deep multi-view clustering~\cite{SDMVC}, and unsupervised deep embedding for clustering analysis~\cite{DEC}, but the issues in multi-view graph clustering still remain to be explored. \citet{GIN} has theoretically proved that GNNs can efficiently embed graph structural information with features.
+\citet{Ren2022DeepCA} reviewed some methods for deep multi-view clustering, such as dual self-paced multi-view clustering~\cite{HUANG2021184}, self-supervised discriminative feature learning for deep multi-view clustering~\cite{SDMVC,huang2023self,huang2021non,xu2023untie}, and unsupervised deep embedding for cluster analysis~\cite{DEC,BMSC}, but the issues in multi-view graph clustering still remain to be explored. \citet{GIN} has theoretically proved that GNNs can efficiently embed graph structural information with features.
 Promoted by the success of GNNs, several multi-view clustering methods have emerged.
 Specifically, \citet{o2multi} first employed GNN~\cite{GCN} for MGC.
-It selects an informative graph with features and conducts GNN to generate embeddings for clustering, and multi-view information is injected by backpropagation.
-However, the information implied in unselected graphs are largely lost by this way. \citet{MAGCN} adopted GNN on multiple features with a shared graph, but it cannot be generalized to the data with multiple graphs.
-Alternatively, researchers in~\cite{pan2021multi} and~\cite{lin2021graph} embedded each graph's information in each view separately via graph filter, and then learned a consensus graph which will be partitioned to different clusters.
-However, due to their clustering results only being determined by the generated graph, some useful information in features is ignored.
-Recently, \citet{SDSNE} proposed stationary diffusion state neural estimation (SDSNE) for multi-view clustering, which utilizes the stationary diffusion to get a consensus graph, and performs the spectral clustering on this graph directly.
-However, in essence, SDSNE belongs to the first type, so it also suffers from the inherent issues of this type, \emph{i.e.}, the clustering results determined by the consensus graph, and some feature information is lost.
-Differently, the proposed VGMGC could reserve useful feature information, and utilize the powerful graph embedding ability of GNNs to assimilate both the consensus and specific graph information for clustering task.
+It selects an informative graph with features and conducts GNN to generate embeddings for clustering and multi-view information is injected by backpropagation.
+However, the information implied in the unselected graphs is largely lost in this way. \citet{MAGCN} adopted GNN for multiple features with a shared graph, but it cannot be generalized to data with multiple graphs.
+In contrast, \citet{SAMGC} designed a GNN for view-shared features with multiple graphs named SAMGC.
+Alternatively, researchers in~\cite{pan2021multi} and~\cite{lin2021graph} embedded the graph-structured information in each view separately through the graph filter and then learned a consensus graph for spectral clustering.
+However, due to the fact that their clustering results are only determined by the generated graph, some useful information within features is ignored.